 There are over 100 types of quinoa, but the most common and commercially available are white, black, and red.
 They’re often found near the specialty rices, beans, and grains section in the grocery store, and are really easy to prepare.

+1. Rinse it.
 If purchased from a bin, or a box that doesn’t preface that it’s been pre-rinsed, you’ll have to start by putting it in a fine strainer and running it through cold water.
-Quinoa has a natural soapy coating, so a few minutes under cold water should help to remove that.
+Quinoa has a natural soapy coating called saponin, so rinsing it for a few minutes under cold water should help to remove that.

 This vegan recipe combines the umami flavor of soy sauce and sesame oil with hearty fall vegetables for a warm, filling meal, perfect for a cold day.
 Get our Warm Quinoa Salad with Roasted Autumn Vegetables and Ginger-Scallion Dressing recipe.

 This might be one of the easiest enchiladas you’ll ever make.
 Chop up onions, green bell pepper, jalapeños and garlic, and throw them into a Crock pot with quinoa, cheese, diced tomatoes, black beans, corn, chicken broth, enchilada sauce and spices, and forget about it until it looks creamy and cheesy.
 Just a few simple steps for a healthy, flavorful meal.
-Get the recipe.
+Get the Slow Cooker Enchilada Quinoa recipe.

 The flavors in this grilled pork chops recipe are deep and delicious.
 The grilled pork chops are accompanied with cooked asparagus and mushrooms, and quinoa that’s been cooked with chopped onions, garlic and white wine, and seasoned with salt, pepper, smoked paprika, chili powder, beef broth, and lemon juice.
-Get the recipe.
+Get the Grilled Pork Chops with Quinoa, Asparagus & Mushrooms recipe.